Trump's phone calls with world leaders: What's different?

 How does it differ to Obama?

-Back in 2008, Obama returned 22 calls from foreign leaders in what was described at the time as a considered strategy prioritizing leaders from countries with strategic importance and when the time they called, according to Partnership for Public Service, a nonpartisan, nonprofit organization.
+Back in 2008, Obama returned 22 calls from foreign leaders in what was described at the time as a considered strategy prioritizing leaders from countries with strategic importance and the time they called, according to Partnership for Public Service, a nonpartisan, nonprofit organization.

 Trump's transition team have released a list of 29 foreign leaders that it said have spoken to the President-elect and vice president-elect.
 It did not specify if all leaders spoke to both men, or if some only spoke to Trump or Pence.